AlexBug1982/portfolio/index.md

 Working on the Product Strategy in collaboration with my Product Managers and Stakeholders was one of the great efforts I deeply enjoyed.
 I conducted Product Visions and Principles workshops for our two main products to bring the teams on board and create a shared understanding.

 Another aspect of my work was building relationships with key stakeholders in the company and providing clear communication about the holistic roadmap.
-Tools to achieve this, where the OKR framework, regular Pitch sessions, Demo sessions, and updates in the company-wide All-hands meetings.
-Of course, not everything went perfect and I need to learn some bigger lessons in regards to the needs and approaches of influential sales stakeholders.
+Tools to achieve this, were the OKR framework, regular Pitch sessions, Demo sessions, and updates in the company-wide All-hands meetings.
+Of course, not everything went perfectly and I need to learn some bigger lessons in regards to the needs and approaches of influential sales stakeholders.

 *Nebenan.de New user landing page*<br/>
 <img src="images/nebenan/cold_home.png" width="880">